 Walter joined Watsi on December 9th, 2014.
-Four years ago, Walter became the 1600th member to automatically support a new Watsi patient every month.
-Since then, 3,988 more people have become monthly donors!
-Walter's most recent donation traveled 8,800 miles to support Khun, a teenager from Cambodia, to fund hip surgery.
+Seven years ago, Walter joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Walter's most recent donation traveled 1,900 miles to support Stravensky, a future engineer from Haiti, to fund heart surgery.